IgorMarques/The-Nurse/README.md

 ## How does it work?

-- Register the many apps you want to be monitored (with Name, URL to be checked and the HTTP statuses that indicate your app is fine).
+1. Register the many apps you want to be monitored (with Name, URL to be checked and the HTTP statuses that indicate your app is fine).
 - Every X minutes (completely up to you) The Nurse checks your apps
 - If N of last M requests (again, completely up to you) returns a status code different from the one you expect, The Nurse will warn the Doctor about it.
   - This warn is a POST request containing the name of the service, its URL and the last M HTTP codes received.
 This POST will be sent to whoever URL you want.

+Notice: The app also registers an entry you your DB for each health check.
+This way you can easily go back in time and check how was your app at any given time.

 ## Why?